 2. Touch Drives Emotion

-3. Personalization Feels More Authentic
+3. Personalization Feels Authentic

-Integrating Direct Mail into an Omnichannel Strategy
+Integrating Direct Mail into Omnichannel Marketing

-Examples of Smart Integration:
+Examples of Integration:

-Conclusion: The Renaissance of Direct Mail
+Conclusion: Direct Mail Is Thriving

 comments